vblanco20-1/HoverGame/README.md

 The game has 2 C++ enemy classes, one that inherits from Pawn, and other that inherits from Character.
 Both of them have no logic other than attaching the TakeDamage interface to the DamageComponent.

 ENEMY- Robot:
 This is the most common enemy.
 It is a robot that patrols an area, and if the player gets close enough, he will fight the player.
 The robot has a turret very similar to the ones the player has, and shoots the player constantly.
-ACharacter based, with ground movement and physics
+ACharacter based, with ground movement and physics.

 ENEMY-Flying:
 Placeholder flying enemy, just flies around randomly.
 If the player gets close, it flies randomly near him.
 APawn based, with simple flying movement.